ahmadawais/PTCL-CLI-Bash/README.md

 - NEW: ADSL info `[ 4 | adsl_info ]`
 - NEW: ADSL SNR check `[ 5 | adsl_snr ]`
 - NEW: Exit `[ 6 | exit | q ]`

+## ℹ️ License
+MIT License.
+Copyrights <Ahmad Awais>.
+This script has no official affiliation with PTCL.